ibm-cloud-docs/assistant/deploy-web-chat.md

 1. Add the Visualforce page that you created to the Salesforce chat app.
 {: #deploy-web-chat-salesforce-add-page-to-layout}

     To ensure the Salesforce agents can see history of the chat between the customer and your assistant, you must add the page that you created earlier into the console that they use to keep track of their work.
+See [Create and Configure Lightning Experience Record Pages](https://help.salesforce.com/articleView?id=lightning_app_builder_customize_lex_pages.htm&type=5){: external}.

     - From the Salesforce App Launcher, open the chat app that you created for your agents to talk to customers.
     - Open the *Chat Transcripts* object, and then select a transcript page.